manaswini1920/Database_Systems_project/README.md

 4) Manswini Ragamouni 801217775

 # AIM of the project
-Out Aim is to understand a test database for a campus controlled food delivery service similar to craveoncampus.com and to enhance the database with a rating system for both restaurants and delivery drivers.
+Our Aim is to understand a test database for a campus controlled food delivery service similar to craveoncampus.com and to enhance the database with a rating system for both restaurants and delivery drivers.
 This is extending a prototype for the database not a fully implemented working model.
 We will be designing  and adding tables to include a rating system.

 # Project Overview: